Ehanlion/mist_obsidian/0. The North-West Highlands/Events/The Vanishings in the North-West.md

 5. [[Schooner's End]]
 6. [[Trawlrock]]
 7. [[Anchorpoint Fisheries]]

+It is important that, for some of these towns, no one was stolen because the town didn't have either librarians or miners or both.
+In this case, the town gets annihilated and an intense battle ensues.
+There needs to be evidence that some town tried to fight the raiders and failed horribly.
 # Attacking the Caravans:
 The followers, namely brutes like the Sahaguin followers, will attack supply caravans that are sent by [[Gandoras City]] along the coast.
 This is done to obtain weapons and armor for the followers.
 These attacks occur between towns to disrupt the trade flow.